-In the last 20 years, the Hungarian state and its systems underwent significant, unique changes.
-Besides democratization and managing the immediate crises caused by the collapse of the economy in the early 1990s, there was a strong desire to build Western models of the healthcare system and the necessary social and economic infrastructure (Szócska, Réthelyi, Normand, 2005).
-The reform of healthcare services is still a priority in Hungary, but managing these changes is difficult also due to managerial inexperience.
+In the last 20 years, Hungarian state and its systems underwent significant, unique changes.
+Besides democratization and managing the immediate crises caused by the collapse of the economy in the early 1990s, there was a strong desire to build Western models of healthcare system and the necessary social and economic infrastructure (Szócska, Réthelyi, & Normand, 2005).
+The reform of healthcare services is still a priority in Hungary, but managing these changes is difficult due to the managerial inexperience.

 Structural change is in progress in the Hungarian healthcare system and some efficiency gains have been reached.
-In October 2020, the Hungarian Parliament approved a new law regarding a significant pay rise for doctors, which will be implemented in several stages starting on 1 January 2021 and ending on 1 January 2023, depending on the number of years spent in the healthcare service.
-The purpose of the law is to reorganize the healthcare system, separate public and private medical care, and to change and improve the legal status of doctors employed in the public sector.
-This new law is considered the most significant reform initiative in Hungarian healthcare so far (Albert, 2021).
+In October 2020, the Hungarian Parliament approved a new law regarding a significant pay rise to doctors, which will be implemented in several stages from January 1, 2021, to January 1, 2023.
+This, however, depends on the number of years spent in the healthcare service.
+The purpose of the law is to reorganize the healthcare system in order to separate public and private medical care and to change and improve the legal status of doctors employed in the public sector.
+This new law is considered as the most significant reform initiative in Hungarian healthcare so far (Albert, 2021).

-Besides the proposed 'historic' pay increase, significant potential efficiency could be reached with better organization and management of health services in addition to the dissemination and better incorporation of modern healthcare technologies (e.g. high number of acute care hospital beds in international comparison, regionally unequal access, mixed levels of progressive care and a nonuniform emergency service system with unequal access to the emergency room, heterogeneous quality of care, and unexploited opportunities of modern health technology including 1-day surgery, minimally invasive procedures, telemedicine).
+Besides the proposed 'historic' pay increase, significant potential efficiency could be reached with better organization and management of health services, including dissemination and better incorporation of modern healthcare technologies (e.g., high number of acute care hospital beds in international comparison, regionally unequal access, mixed levels of progressive care and a nonuniform emergency service system with unequal access to the emergency room, heterogeneous quality of care, and unexploited opportunities of modern health technology including 1-day surgery, minimally invasive procedures, telemedicine).